The dry brushing/massage combination - a morning ritual to keep for life...

 We all know that the foundations of good health are regular exercise and a diet of fresh, wholesome food.
 However, in our often hectic lives, it is easy to neglect our inner world.
 Meditating, taking a solitary walk in nature, and practising yoga are methods we can use to connect with and nurture ourselves.
-Another is to perform daily abhyanga, or self-massage, a wonderful way to relieve stress and anxiety, promote mindfulness and clarity and simultaneously nourish and care for our skin (Read how to perform abhyanga here).
+Another is to perform daily abhyanga, or self-massage, which is one of the daily rituals prescribed in Ayurveda, the ancient Indian form of medicine.
+Abhyanga is a wonderful way to relieve stress and anxiety, promote mindfulness and clarity and simultaneously nourish and care for our skin (Read how to perform abhyanga here).

 The benefits of abhyanga can be enhanced by first performing dry skin brushing on the body.
 This simple technique is carried out using a dry plant fibre brush on dry skin.
 It stimulates the circulation in the skin - white-skinned people will turn slightly pink - whilst gently exfoliating the dead skin cells, enhancing cell renewal in the epidermis, and helping the sebaceous and sweat glands to carry out their excretory functions more efficiently.
 For some people, dry body brushing is a meditation in itself, others find they feel energised, like they have just had a workout.
 One of the obvious benefits is that it allows improved penetration of your moisturiser through freshly exfoliated skin.